-The cities of today are growing fast at the expense of the natural scenery changing it with concrete and asphalt.
-Even though this expansion is needed to advance, it has presented a significant problem, namely, how to contend with the increased amount of rain water runoff.
-When the systems are not correct the extra water may cause floods, erosion, and pollution which are damaging to the environment and people.
-Stormwater management has thus been part and parcel of planning sustainable cities to ensure that rain water is collected well, treated and reused in environmentally friendly manners.
+The cities of today are growing rapidly, often at the expense of natural landscapes, replacing them with concrete and asphalt.
+Although this expansion is necessary for progress, it has created a significant challenge: how to manage the increasing volume of rainwater runoff.
+When systems are inadequate, excess water can cause flooding, erosion, and pollution, all of which are harmful to both the environment and people.
+Stormwater management has therefore become an essential part of sustainable urban planning, ensuring that rainwater is effectively collected, treated, and reused in environmentally friendly ways.

-With the increased intensity of climatic change that alters rain patterns and decreases green cover, new approaches to water management are more than ever.
-Sustainable and innovative companies such as n Engineering Inc. are at the forefront of this change by developing intelligent and sustainable storm water systems that manage urban development and yet ensure a safe, sustainable city, willing to face the future.
+With the increasing intensity of climate change, which alters rainfall patterns and reduces green cover, the need for innovative approaches to water management is greater than ever.
+Sustainable and forward-thinking companies such as n Engineering Inc. are at the forefront of this transformation, developing intelligent stormwater systems that support urban development while ensuring cities remain safe, resilient, and prepared for the future.

 Understanding Stormwater Management